cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

 Both kinds of contrast enhancement were achieved by creating two moving average filters (denoted filter A and filter B), with the only difference between them being length: filter A had a length of 3 and filter B had a length of 32.
 (These values were determined through experimentation to yield spectrograms with the best time-frequency resolution).

 Below are a set of three images depicting the effect of moving average filters of different lengths on an input signal.
-The original input signal is depicted below:

 ![filter_input](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Neural-Network/blob/master/Images/filter_input.png)

-Moving average filter of length 3 applied:
 ![filter_3](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Neural-Network/blob/master/Images/filter_3.png)

-Moving average filter of length 51 applied:
 ![filter_51](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Neural-Network/blob/master/Images/filter_51.png)

+*Input and Filtered Output to an M-Point Moving Average Filter with M=3,51.
+Image Source: [Moving Average Filter (MA Filter)](https://www.gaussianwaves.com/2010/11/moving-average-filter-ma-filter-2/)*

-As demonstrated by the set of three images, moving average filters of greater length result in a higher degree of smoothing of the original input signal
+As demonstrated by the set of three images, moving average filters of greater length result in a higher degree of smoothing of the original input signal.

 For the temporal dimension, the following steps were then taken: first, each row of the spectrogram (representing the change in one frequency of the spectrogram over time) was convolved separately with filter A and with filter B. Since filter B had a much longer length than filter A, the values of the output of the convolution operation with filter B represented global averages for neighborhoods of pixels, while the output of the convolution with filter A represented local averages for adjacent pixels.
 Contrast enhancement was achieved by subtracting out these local averages from their corresponding rows, thereby emphasizing more significant temporal changes.